-- JoJo's Bizarre Adventure Part 7, the villain's stand has the power to visit parallel worlds and bring people from said parallel worlds to his world.
-He constantly refers to his initial world (the world where the plot takes place) as the root world, he doesn't have any problems with killing people from the other worlds and every time he's killed he has one of his alternate selves take his place, abducting him from his original world and overriding his memories with the villain's (apparently, his alternate selves don't have any problem with this).
+- JoJo's Bizarre Adventure Part 7, the Big Bad's stand has the power to visit parallel worlds and bring people from said parallel worlds to his world.
+He constantly refers to his initial world (the world where the plot takes place) as the root world, he doesn't have any problems with killing people from the other worlds and every time he's killed he has one of his alternate selves take his place, abducting him from his original world and overriding his memories with the villain's (apparently, his alternate selves don't have any problem with this and if they do it doesn't matter).
 He has a reason to think like that, since the Holy Corpse only exists in the so called root world

 - Alan Moore (who also created "Earth-616") takes a playful swipe at this trope in Top 10: